google/zetasql/docs/data-types.md

 An array is an ordered list of zero or more elements of non-array values.
 Elements in an array must share the same type.

-Arrays of arrays are not allowed.
-Queries that would produce an array of arrays will return an error.
+Arrays of arrays aren't allowed.
+Queries that would produce an array of arrays return an error.
 Instead, a struct must be inserted between the arrays using the `SELECT AS STRUCT` construct.

 To learn more about the literal representation of an array type,